Tejbir Bura

 Tejbir Bura was a Nepalese soldier, mountaineer and a gold medalist in alpinism, as he was recognized during the 1924 Winter Olympics for his participation in the 1922 British Mount Everest expedition.
-He worked as a non-commissioned officer (NCO) of the Nepali Army.
-Tejbir joined the British India Army, in which he achieved the military rank of Naik, which in India is equal to the rank of corporal.
+In 1922 he was a non-commissioned officer (NCO) of the 6th Gurkha Rifles, part of the British India Army, and held the rank of Naik, which in India is equivalent to the rank of corporal.

-Tejbir Bura was part of the 1922 British Mount Everest expedition, an attempt to climb Mount Everest, which was led by Charles Granville Bruce of 6th Gurkha Rifles.
+Olympic medal

 The father of the Modern Olympics, Pierre de Coubertin stated that an Olympic medal for alpinism should be awarded to the Mount Everest climbers who were part of the 1922 Everest expedition.
 The athletes who were part of that expedition received gold medals at the 1924 Winter Olympics, although they are not considered in the medal tallies of the International Olympic Committee.
 Tejbir Bura was the first Nepalese to win an Olympic medal, and he is still regarded as the only gold medalist for Nepal in its Olympic history, despite that his medal isn't recognised as official according to the rules of the IOC.
 His medal is in the collection of the Gurkha Museum in Winchester.

+Everest 1922

+With the exception of Tejbir Bura, the Olympic medals awarded to the non-European members of the 1922 British Mount Everest expedition were all posthumous awards made to porters who died in the avalanche on 7 June.
+Tejbir was not involved in the avalanche, his medal was in recognition of his achievements at an earlier stage of the expedition.